software-mansion/starknet.py/docs/guide/signing.rst

 --------------------------

 :ref:`Account` allows signing transactions for the purpose of fee estimation.
-Transactions signed for fee estimation use a transaction version that prevents the execution on StarkNet network.
+Transactions signed for fee estimation use a transaction version that makes them non-executable on StarkNet.
 If a transaction like this was to be intercepted in transport, it could not be executed without the user consent.

 .. attention::